Skip to main content

 #

 The other gamedev and I did all the programming of the UI elements we designed.
-It was important to strike a balance between responsive animated UI and UI that would stay in the same place while being interacted with. also we custom-created a lot of radial layout functionality and nonstandard button colliders to match our initial UI design.
+It was important to strike a balance between responsive animated UI, and UI that would stay in the same place while being interacted with.
+We also custom-created a lot of the radial layout functionality and nonstandard button colliders that are not natively available in Unity’s GUI API and layout engine.

 Core Gameplay Systems